Release Date: TBA.

 |OH, SHE KNOWS.
 SHE KNOWS.|

-This was a near-perfect movie-watching experience for us, and you should absoloutly check it out when you get the chance.
+This was a near-perfect movie-watching experience for us, and you should absoloutly check it out now that it's finally seen a proper release.

 Emma Roberts is fast becoming one of our favorite Scream Queens, pun intended.